RSS FEED

 I am anaphylactically allergic to drugs in the aspirin family!
 Coincidence?
 Hmmm…

 Then there is the Bradford Pear.
 It is a lovely blooming, non-fruiting pear tree, much favored for landscaping along shopping streets.
 Here is Witherspoon Street in Princeton, NJ, completely lined with Sneezetrees, oh I’m sorry, I mean Bradford Pears… I don’t know if they are in any way related to spirea.
 Spirea are in rose family and so are pear trees, but I am not allergic to roses or other blooming fruit trees.
-The smell is similar, and the effect on me is the same, an acrid sensation in my nostrils,
+The smell is similar, and the effect on me is the same, an acrid sensation in my nostrils, sneezing, and Migraine.

 My neighbors across the street put in three lovely little Bradford pears in their front yard last spring.
 When we open the front door on a nice April Saturday like today our house fills with the scents.
 Achoo!
 Ow!
 Achoo!
 Ow!
 Me lying down with the Imitrex and the Benadryl, hoping to be on my feet later… Well, the blooms will fall in a week or two, right?